 If I had remembered that I had, unusually, put some notes on my Ravelry page I would have saved a lot of time!
 Instead, after a bit of searching, I found the book with the edge pattern instructions.
 I started to knit more edging but I used 2.75 mm needles before realising the edging had been on smaller needles.
 At least I’d only knitted two repeats before I noticed.

 Eventually I got lots more edging knitted and returned to knitting the body - but the needles had been needed for something else and the stitches were on a stitch holder.
 Once again I had forgotten that I had made notes on Ravelry and forgot which size needles I’d been using.
 Somehow I decided it had been 3.00 mm so finished the cardigan on slightly bigger needles.
-The front of the cardigan is a deep V I put 19 stitches on hold for the armholes, and knitted one front to the shoulders with V neck shaping and some shaping at the armholes.
+Front of Inverriples cardigan I put 19 stitches on hold for the armholes, and knitted one front to the shoulders with V neck shaping and some shaping at the armholes.
 By this time I had got weary of the complexity of keeping the patterns correct and opted to continue the second pattern of chart B without the complication of making a wave.
 This makes the top very lacy and I took a while to learn the pattern.

-The lace was grafted to live stitches at the back neck Next I knitted the back then calculated how many more repeats of the edging I’d need to join to the back neck and for the side of the other front to meet the provisional cast on at the start of the lace.
+Back neck of Inverriples cardigan Next I knitted the back then calculated how many more repeats of the edging I’d need to join to the back neck and for the side of the other front to meet the provisional cast on at the start of the lace.
 After double checking all this I grafted the end of the lace to the provisional cast on, so making a circle of lace.
 Stitches were picked from the straight edge and I knitted the remaining front to the shoulders.
 All stitches were kept on hold while other parts were knitted – the circular needle was useful for this, with rubber bands wrapped round both points to ensure no stitches were lost.
 The shoulders were grafted together and the back neck lace was grafted on too.

 I weighed the remaining yarn and decided I had enough to knit sleeves too.
 I was eager to see how it would look when stretched so I washed and put what I had knitted on to a jumper board – this, belatedly, was my tension swatch!
 Prior to that I had blocked three repeats of the edging to establish that the yarn holds its stretch.
 Of course I would never recommend knitting so much without checking the tension but this was freeform knitting, even though I had never used this yarn before.
 I put strong cotton thread through all the triangle points around the neck and whip stitched the fronts together to make a tube to go on the board.
 I forgot to take any photos.
 Once it was on the board I sewed the peaks round the bottom dowel.
 It stretched a lot.